AMS006/TiffinManagment/README.md

 - Serching For Tiffin Providers
 - Ordering Tiffing From Specific Provider
 - Making Payment
-- Calcelling Ordered Tiffin Before Provider Confirm It
+- Cancelling Ordered Tiffin Before Provider Confirm it

 ## For Providers